softlayer/softlayer.github.io/content/php/get_monitoring_metrics.md

 title: "Retrieve metric data for a single server."
 description: "
- This example shows how to use the SoftLayer API to retrieve metric data for Advanced Monitoring on a single hardware or virtual guest server instance.
+ This example shows how to use the SoftLayer API to retrieve metric data for Advanced Monitoring on a single hardware or virtual guest server instance."
+date: "2014-09-01"
+classes: ["SoftLayer_Monitoring_Agent", "SoftLayer_Hardware_Server"]
+tags:
+  - "monitoring"
+  - "metrics"
+---
 We will call the SoftLayer API to retrieve the monitoring agents, configuration template, and configuration values for a server instance.
  Then we will demonstrate how to find definitions that you have enabled for metric tracking, how to check that they are enabled, and how to then use them